tonytvo/blog-generator/content/blog/value-investing-summary/index.md

 ## options
 # Quotes

+"People remember the recent past better than the distant past, and they informally generalize from a few cases that are memorable rather than incorporate the full body of data into their analysis."

 "Be fearful when others are greedy and be greedy when others are fearful"

 "If you're analyzing an unstable business, then your analysis might be worthless"